RobertoBorges98/mflix-MongoDB-using-Javascript-/README.rst

 =====

-This is a short guide on setting up the system and environment dependencies required for the MFlix application to run.
+This is a short guide on setting up the system and environment dependencies required for this application to run.

 **Disclaimer:** The dependencies and versions in this project are not maintained.
 This project is intended for educational purposes and is **not**